zachallaun/datomic-cljs/README.md

 datomic-cljs talks to a Datomic database through the Datomic REST service.
 Datomic REST is a standalone server that sits in front of a transactor and exposes Datomic through HTTP.

-For the sake of these examples, I'll assume that you're using [Datomic Free](https://my.datomic.com/downloads/free) and that you have a `DATOMIC_HOME` environment variable set, pointing to the directory of your peer library.
+For the sake of these examples, I'll assume that you're using [Datomic Free][datomic-free] and that you have a `DATOMIC_HOME` environment variable set, pointing to the directory of your peer library.

 First, start a transactor.